Google's cloud business nabs Home Depot as client

 The deal, flagged Tuesday by Google executive Greg DeMichillie in a briefing and expected to be announced formally on Wednesday, highlights the momentum Google Cloud Platform has gained under the leadership of Diane Greene, a co-founder of VMWare who joined Google late last year.

-VMWare sells its "virtualization" technology for improving the efficiency of data centers to many of the same customers that Google Cloud is targeting.
+VMWare sells its "virtualisation" technology for improving the efficiency of data centres to many of the same customers that Google Cloud is targeting.

 Many of Google Cloud’s more prominent customers, including message service Snapchat, are new Internet-based companies - not always the best references for chief information officers at more traditional companies.

-Note: (This version of the story has been corrected to remove reference to Airbnb, which is not a major customer for Google's cloud services, in paragraph 4)